usgs/pestpp/documentation/pestpp_users_manual.md

 ### <a id='s16-2-2' />12.2.2 Schemes for Assimilating Temporal Data

-The frequency of assimilating observations depends on the problem at hand and on the need of the practioner.
+<span id="_Toc73610604" class="anchor"></span>The frequency of assimilating observations depends on the problem at hand and on the need of the practioner.
 For example, atmospheric observations are typically assimilated at high frequency (ref) (in the order of minutes), while groundwater systems, which evolve slowly, might need assimilation frequency in the order of months or years.
 Sometimes, practitioner might be interested in assimilating observations for every model simulated time period, or, in other settings, all available historic observations may be assimilated simultaneously.

 To allow users to have a high level of flexibility in choosing the frequency of data assimilation, PESTPP-DA requires user to divide the simulation period into time cycles: interval of times that define when observations will be assimilated (See Figure\*\*\*).
 Every observation and parameter must be associated to a time cycle number.
 Template and instruction files also require time cycle assignment.
 This implies that the parameters and/or observations may change depending on the time cycle.